RedhawkSDR/transceiver-api/fei_3.0/README.md

 |   |   |   child_class_b_base.h
 ```

-If a device instance tree were to model the underlying hardware where my_parent has an instance of child_class_a and an instance of child_class_b as children, with the instance of child_class_a with an additional instance of child_class_b as children, the code in my_parent.cpp would be as follows:
+Expand the previous example so that child_class_a is the parent of a second instance of child_class_b.
+Then the code in my_parent.cpp would contain:

 ``` c++
 #include "child_class_a/child_class_a.h"